karisti/42_inception/README.md

 ## Description
 This project consists in having you set up a small infrastructure composed of three different services running in different Docker containers, connected between them by a docker-network.
 The three services are an nginx server, WordPress with php-fpm and an MariaDB database.
 Also, it will have two volumes for the WorPress database and the WordPress website files, making this data persistent on the host.
-In case of crash, the containers are restarted automatically.
+In case of crash, the containers are restarted automatically. [ft_server](https://github.com/karisti/42_ft_server "ft_server") is the project that precedes this one.

 ## Lessons
 - Docker: creation of custom images